mintpepper95/KnowledgeIsPower/Javascript/Typeof vs instanceof.md

 typeof obj; // object

-foo instanceof String; // false, literal string like above and String() are seperate foo instanceof Object; // false
+foo instanceof String; // false, literal string like above and String() are not the same foo instanceof Object; // false